 - No financial expertise is required, nor do you need to do any research.
 Simply, feed in the cost and revenue assumptions for your business model — and our financial model will do the rest.
 Based on the information provided by you, it will automatically generate important financial statements.
 These include Cash Flow statement, Income Statement, and Balance Sheet.
 Plus, it will generate several tables and charts to provide great data representation and make financial analysis readable and easy to follow.

-Coming back to building an effective financial plan for your restaurant project, this guide is all you need.
+Coming back to building an effective financial plan for your project, this guide is all you need.
 We’ll walk you through all the key elements of a comprehensive Restaurant Financial Plan.
 First, let’s have a look at the key benefits of creating a robust financial plan for your upcoming F&B venture.

 Restaurant Financial Plan: Costs Forecast